 Chichester City Council have 20 elected Councillors who serve the four wards (North, South, East and West) of the... read more»

-Each year the Annual Return needs to be revised by an external auditor.
-The unaudited Annual Return for year... read more»
+Each year the Annual Return is inspected by an external auditor.
+The audited Annual Return for year ended 31 March... read more»

 The Freedom of Information Act 2000 (FOIA) requires every public authority to adopt and maintain a publication scheme which... read more»